 The verifiable evidence does not support anything Baker suggests but it does prove Allen Dulles suppressed evidence from the President's Commission.
 It does offer that some officials were not honest and obstructed justice but we already know that and can prove this with primary evidence without the fables offered by some.
 Baker asserts she impersonated Marina Oswald and she claims Oswald wanted to pass her off at Guy Banister's office, yet there is no feasible reason why Oswald would do so and if Oswald cared about her or knew her, why bring her and attempt the additional unnecessary deception?
 No witness corroborates her assertions yet again.

 Baker subsequently states Oswald drove them elsewhere but Oswald had no significant driving experience, license, and no car.x Baker also claims Oswald made repeated overnight plane trips without access to necessary funds and she never mentions specifics or provides evidence for these stories.xi The weight of evidence crashes upon these many insubstantial beliefs.
 Often when a criticism of Mrs. Baker's claims emerges, the preferred response is "have you read the book?"
 I have, it has not helped answer questions but offers endless new problems.
 The book further damages her claims when compared against verifiable evidence and her evolving tales and it proves that her ideas are untenable and most offered are lackluster and without evidence.

 In a ponderous display, a radio show host Popeye stated he would give a "free t-shirt" to anyone who took a picture of Baker's book next to Lee Harvey Oswald's grave.
 Baker responded "Fantastic" and explained she collects such pictures.xii She also held a gathering photographed at Oswald's grave and these gruesome promotions support a few of the worst claims made regarding Baker's true intentions.
 Perhaps Oswald was never the focus, their alleged relationship unproven, her claims without significant evidence, and herself the star.
 She feasibly occupies a role without much verifiable proof of anything.
-A probable myth has wasted over a decade of people's time and obscured the evidence but all myths are undone by reasonable doubts and evidence.
+A probable myth has wasted over a decade of people's time and obscured the facts but all myths are undone by reasonable doubts and evidence.